Healthdirect Free Australian health advice you can count on.

 How can I be more mindful?

-Many places now offer mindfulness training.
-You can also start putting mindfulness into practise on your own with a few simple exercises.
+You can start putting mindfulness into practise on your own with a few simple exercises.
 There are many smartphone apps that can help guide you.

 The more you practise mindfulness, the better you can get and the easier it will be.
 You can practise little periods of mindfulness throughout your day.